 Congressional Hispanic Caucus Institute Summer Internship: Most interns in Congress don't get paid.
 This is a rare opportunity to work for a member of Congress for a summer and receive a stipend, free housing, and free transportation to and from DC.
 Latino students with at least a 3.0 GPA may apply.
 Application usually due in January.

 New York State Senate and New York State Assembly : Interested students will work full time in an office of an individual senator or assemblyman in Albany for a semester, and take two academic courses.

 Union Summer is a four-week educational internship program of the AFL-CIO (American Federation of Labor and Congress of Industrial Organizations).
 Students participate in union organizing drives and other campaigns for workers' rights and social justice.
 Union Summer was launched in 1996 and has graduated nearly 2,000 activists.
-Interns earn a stipend of $300 a week.
-Learn more about Union Summer
+Interns earn a weekly stipend.
+Learn more about Union Summer.

 Want to work outdoors, and feel like you've made a contribution?
 Want to work with people, teach, or work with plants and animals?
 One of our national parks might be the right place for you to spend your summer.
-Check out these two websites, www.sep.nps.gov,www.nps.gov, and the section on the National Park Service in Summer Jobs for Students, a book available in the Career Services Library.
+Check out this website www.nps.gov and the section on the National Park Service in Summer Jobs for Students, a book available in the Career Services Library.